 - (i) Whether directors check and prevent autocratic management by the representative director and other officers who are responsible for business execution, and are actively involved in the board of directors' decision-making and checking process concerning business execution. - (ii) In cases where outside directors are appointed, whether they recognize their own significance from the viewpoint of ensuring objectivity in the decision-making of management, etc. and proactively participate in the meetings of the board of directors.
 In cases where proposals for the appointment of outside directors are to be determined, whether the outside directors' personal relationships and equity relationships with the FCO and other interests are verified and their independence, aptitude, etc. are carefully examined, in consideration of the roles they are expected to fulfill.
-Whether some kind of framework has been established so that outside directors would make appropriate judgments at the meetings of the board of directors; for example, whether information is provided on an ongoing basis. - (iii) Whether the board of directors takes measures to objectively ensure the appropriateness and fairness of, for example, important management decisions and management judgments related to compliance, credit risk management, etc. such as utilizing the advice of outside experts and discretionary committees whose members consist of outside experts as necessary when making such decisions and judgments. - (iv) Whether the board of directors has specified a management policy based on the overall vision of the desirable status of the FCO.
+Whether some kind of framework has been established so that outside directors would make appropriate judgments at the meetings of the board of directors; for example, whether information is provided on an ongoing basis. - (iii) Whether the board of directors takes measures to objectively ensure the appropriateness and fairness of, for example, important management decisions and management judgments related to compliance, credit risk management, etc. such as utilizing the advice of outside experts and discretionary committees whose members consist of outside experts as necessary when making such decisions and judgments.
+In particular, whether the board of directors takes measures to appropriately reflect the legitimate interests of its direct and indirect participants and other relevant stakeholders on design, rules, overall strategy, and major decisions. - (iv) Whether the board of directors has specified a management policy based on the overall vision of the desirable status of the FCO.
 Whether it has established management plans in line with the management policy and communicated the plans throughout the organization.
-Whether it regularly reviews and revises the progress status thereof. - (v) Whether directors and the board of directors are sincerely leading efforts in compliance and are properly demonstrating the board's functions to establish an organization-wide internal control environment. - (vi) Whether the board of directors fully recognizes that disregarding the risk management division may have a serious impact on corporate earnings, and attaches importance to the said division.
+Whether it regularly reviews and revises the progress status thereof.

+- (v) Whether directors and the board of directors are sincerely leading efforts in compliance and are properly demonstrating the board's functions to establish an organization-wide internal control environment. - (vi) Whether the board of directors fully recognizes that disregarding the risk management division may have a serious impact on corporate earnings, and attaches importance to the said division.
 In particular, whether the director in charge has in-depth knowledge and understanding concerning the methods of measuring, monitoring and managing risks, in addition to an understanding of where risks reside and what kind of risks they are. - (vii) Whether the board of directors has set up a policy for managing risks based on strategic objectives and communicated it throughout the organization.
 Whether it reviews the risk management policy on a periodic or as-needed basis.
 In addition, whether the board of directors makes use of risk-related information in the execution of business and the development of risk management systems by, for example, making necessary decisions based on the status of risks reported periodically.